NordicESMhub/GEO4962/_episodes/01-introduction.md

 teaching: 30
 exercises: 0
 questions:
-- "What is a climate model (CESM)?"
+- "What is a climate model?"
 objectives:
 - "Learn about CESM"
 keypoints: